~snipped~

 The forum, is just like every other online forum or group

 Nope, it's certainly not like every other online forum.
 It has an edge on others.
 BTT is about the only forum where people read other's comments to learn and broaden their knowledge on cryptocurrency and then post (when they get to certain ranks) to earn money legitimately.
 No other fora (none that I know of anyway) pays you for comments you make on social media.
-No one is putting anyone on pressure to earn merits but the members themselves, especially if earning merits puts them in a better position for signature campaigns.
-Otherwise, it's advisable for members to just take their time and make posts that will aid others; not minding whether such posts get merited or not.

 I'm optimistic that Bitcoin will rally north ward for the month of November.
 I shared this perspective in a different thread here a few minutes ago.
 We might not have seen enough strength upward to suggest that it could break the $21,000 barrier yet as a few users have pointed out.
 However, Bitcoin has a way of causing instantaneous spikes to change the tides.
 I believe that can happen this first week in this month.
 For anyone trading it, I will advise they look for buy entries more and jettison the idea of shorting it even if the set-up looks enticing.

-Its all up to the fed.
+It’s all up to the fed.
 It all boils down to FOMC tomorrow.

 My speculation for Bitcoin in November for the past few months was bullish and I still remain bullish on it.
 November (many have dubbed it Movember) has often been a favourable month for Bitcoin from past studies and I don't see this year's November being an exception.
 The FOMC tomorrow will, somehow, find away to make that speculation realizable by moving it north bound whichever way we want to look at it.